 Yes, crate training is recommended for all dogs.
 However it’s especially necessary for dogs that tend to spend all or most of their time indoors.
 And because they’ll be living in an apartment, you don’t exactly have a backyard to keep your dog (please don’t keep them on the balcony).

 So what is crate training?
-This type of training will teach your Golden Retriever to control his or her bladder and bowel while living indoors.
+This type of training will teach your dog to control his or her bladder or bowel while living indoors.
 You don’t want them to soil everywhere in the home, so this is completely needed for your dog to co-exist with you in an apartment.

 How does crate training work?
 Dogs naturally won’t want to soil the area where they sleep.
 So if you teach them to stay in their crates, they’ll control doing their “business” until you let them out.
 This is highly recommended when the dog is just a puppy.

 But keep in mind, you don’t want to leave your Golden Retriever in the crate the whole time you’re at work.
 They shouldn’t be in there for more than 6 to 8 hours at a time, especially with puppies.
 Plus, the crate must be spacious enough.

 You don’t want the crate to be like a prison cell for your dog.
 That way, they’ll never want to get in and teaching the dog to stay in the crate will be a nightmare.
 Instead, it should be spacious enough for the crate to feel like a safe space for the dog.

 It has all the features that make it easy-to-use, convenient and reliable.
 I actually use this crate with both of our dogs (Corgi and Aussie) and they both love it.
 I mean, there’s a reason why it’s such a highly rated product on Amazon.